daniyal200/full-stack-test-3/README.md

 ## How to run?
 To be added by the candidate
-npm install
+npm install //toInstallDependencies
-npm run server
+npm run server //toRunServer
+npm run test //toRunTestCases

 ## Deadline
 Please complete it within 3 days of assignment.